 This course provides students and practicing professionals with applications for, and review of, engineering, math, and science concepts to prepare for the Fundamentals of Engineering (FE) examination (primarily the "other disciplines" subject area) administered by most states as a first step toward professional licensure as a Professional Engineer.
 The course focuses on topics that students have been exposed to previously and on topics that are generally easier to understand and apply with limited explanation of background material.
-FE exam topics that are covered significantly in senior-level ARE courses (e.g., ethics and engineering economics) receive limited coverage.
-Strategies for studying for and taking the FE and similar examinations are covered, as is the application of engineering judgment in general; 3 hours of lecture/ laboratory per week.
+FE exam topics that are covered significantly in sometime for studying for and taking the FE ends similar examinations are covered, as is the application of engineering judgment in general; 3 hours of lecture/ laboratory per week.
 Prerequisite: Senior standing in AET or an ABET-accredited program or instructor permission